cyberbotics/webots/docs/guide/tutorial-7-your-first-proto.md

 ### Use the PROTO Node.

-This new PROTO node is now available for each worlds in your current project.
+This new PROTO node is now available for each world in your current project.

 %figure "The PROTO is now visible in the Add a node window."